 Atypical teratoid/rhabdoid tumor may be linked to a change in a tumor suppressor gene called SMARCB1.
 This type of gene makes a protein that helps control cell growth.
 Changes in the DNA of tumor suppressor genes like SMARCB1 may lead to cancer.

-The symptoms of atypical teratoid/rhabdoid tumor are not the same in every patient.
+The signs and symptoms of atypical teratoid/rhabdoid tumor are not the same in every patient.

-Tests that examine the brain and spinal cord are used to detect (find) atypical teratoid/rhabdoid tumor.
+Tests that examine the brain and spinal cord are used to detect (find) CNS atypical teratoid/rhabdoid tumor.